 Finally, it pays to compare how a sole proprietorship is taxed to how other business forms are taxed to make an intelligent decision about how to run your business.
 The primary difference in tax treatment is that sole proprietorship profits are treated as personal income, whereas corporations are taxed separately.

 Because sole proprietorship income is taxed as personal income, the tax amount depends on your personal income tax bracket.
-The more your company makes, the more personal income you have, and the higher your rate of taxation will be.
 Corporations, however, are not only taxed separately, but also typically have lower tax rates than personal income.
 You will often end up paying fewer taxes by incorporating your business than running it as a sole proprietorship.

 Despite the fact that many businesses would owe fewer taxes as a corporation, balance that against the added time and expense of having to prepare corporate taxes.
 For smaller businesses, any tax savings may be outweighed by the cost and complexity of filing a corporate tax return.

 Although the tax code allows sole proprietors to include profit and loss from their business in their personal income tax returns, it can be quite confusing to sort out.
 Even honest mistakes can trigger an audit from the IRS.
 That's why it's critical to speak with an experienced tax attorney.
 Reach out to one near you today for a confidential initial review of your tax situation at absolutely no charge to you.